CableWiFi-1/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Display the first 10 lines of /etc/passwd
 A script that displays the third line of the file
 A script that displays the third line of the file
+A script that writes into the file ls_cwd_content